The Link Between Orthodontics and Sleep Apnea Treatment

 Teens and adults with bite misalignment

-If the jaw is positioned too far back, it can make breathing more difficult during sleep.
+When the jaw sits too far back, it can make breathing more difficult during sleep.
 Orthodontics can help reposition the bite to keep the airway more open.

 Patients looking for alternatives to CPAP machines

-Some mild to moderate sleep apnea cases may see improvement with orthodontic care, especially when combined with other treatments.
+Some mild to moderate sleep apnea cases may improve with orthodontic care, especially when combined with other treatments.

 Not sure if orthodontics is the right approach for your sleep issues?
-That’s where a consultation comes in.
-Let’s talk about what to ask during your visit.
+A consultation is the best place to start.
+Here’s what to expect.

 What to Expect at Your Consultation